MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

   - team=cloud_advocates
 ---

+# Test a sample app with Microsoft 365 Developer Proxy

 This step-by-step introduction is intended for beginners.

 In this tutorial, you learn how to use the Microsoft 365 Developer Proxy for the first time against a sample application.